Penalty (gridiron football): Intentional fouls

 There is one situation in which intentional fouling is generally tolerated: in the event that a team is on its fourth down and within the four-down territory—outside of field goal range but unlikely to gain meaningful yardage for a punt—the offense may take a five-yard dead ball foul such as delay of game or false start to back the offense up five yards and give the punter more space to land a punt within the red zone.
+The United Football League imposed a rule against this strategy by prohibiting punting at any time in a drive after an offensive team crosses midfield.

 The ten-second runoff rule

 In the NFL and NCAA, a 10-second runoff is assessed if any of the following acts are committed in the last minute of either half/overtime (as of 2017, after the two-minute warning in the NFL):